Andrei4226/Crystal-Clear/README.md

+# Student Event Registration Website

+## Description
-This site is composed of <b>HTML</b> and <b>CSS</b> within the Microsoft Visual Studio development environment.
+This website is a simple platform developed within the Microsoft Visual Studio environment using HTML and CSS.
+It was created as part of a recruitment process for an NGO.

-It includes simple elements and an interactive menu for student event registrations.
+The site features basic elements and an interactive menu designed specifically for student event registrations.

-To view it, please access the "index.html" page using a search engine.
+To view the website, please access the "index.html" page using a search engine.

+## Usage
+1. Clone the repository to your local machine.
+2. Open the project in your preferred code editor.
+3. Navigate to the directory containing the "index.html" file.
+4. Open the "index.html" file using a web browser to view the website.